Juniper, Eastern Red Cedar: Taylor

 Frequently asked questions

-- Yes.
-Juniper — Eastern Red Cedar – 'Taylor' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Juniper, Eastern Red Cedar: Taylor is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 20–25 ft tall and 3–5 ft wide.